 Do my brake lights turn on when I slow with regen?

 Yes, if you are slowing down quickly enough the brake lights will turn on even if you are not using the brake pedal, such as when driving in I-pedal mode (pg.
 6-17).
 See this video for proof.
 See this video for concerns and more details on brake lights in I-pedal mode.
+Hyundai recently released a software update (TSB 23-01-067H) that addresses the issue and turns on the brake lights at much lower deceleration rates.
+This update needs to be installed by a dealer.

 How fast can my car charge?